 A. F. Kay

 A. F. Kay cannot perform any actions on the first two turns, and has to just passively wait and take the damage without a board of her own.
-However, damage is low in the early turns, and turn three is an immense power spike for the Hero, because she gets to Discover two minions for free, and those minions are from Tavern Tiers 3 and 4.
+However, damage is low in the early turns, and turn three is an immense power spike for the Hero, because she gets to Discover two minions for free, and those minions are from Tavern Tier 3.
 These minions set up your strategy for the game and often win the next couple of turns while you catch up on Tavern Tiers.